-It is while the Apostle Matthew is dealing (under the direct inspiration of the Holy Spirit) with "Jesus And His Friends" that a person gets the detailed information on the preaching of the Son of God. (verse 14)
+It is while the Apostle Paul is dealing (under the direct inspiration of the Holy Spirit) with "Departure Is Coming" that a person sees that he was a champion for the Christian faith.